thanhnguyen-aws/verify-rust-std/doc/src/challenges/0023-two-way-search.md

 ### Success Criteria

-Verify the memory safety and functional correctness of the Two-Way search algorithm implementation in str::pattern.
+Verify the memory safety and functional correctness of the Two-Way search algorithm implementation in core::str::pattern.

 ### List of UBs